inferno-framework/davinci-us-drug-formulary-test-kit/README.md

 - Must Support checks are not performed for all elements of Formulary Drug resources due to the use of an intensional value set for slicing `MedicationKnowledge.code.coding` elements.
-- The following search features are not tested
+- The following search features are not tested:
   - Combination searches
   - Multiple Or
   - Multiple And